clarin-eric/ParlaMint/README.md

 differing parliamentary systems of the countries, the kind of information included in the corpora, and, of course, languages.

-The [first version](http://hdl.handle.net/11356/1345) of the corpora included BG/bg, CZ/cs, HR/hr,
+The [first version](http://hdl.handle.net/11356/1345) of the corpora included BG/bg, HR/hr, PL/pl
-PL/pl and SI/sl, while the state of the second version is documented here.
-The complete corpora should become available in the first half of 2021.
+and SI/sl, while the second version (split into the [unannotated](http://hdl.handle.net/11356/1388) and [linguistically annotated](http://hdl.handle.net/11356/1405) versions) contains many more languages as well as fixing some errors from the first one.
+Version 2.1 is currenlty being finalised, and its state is documented here.
+The complete corpora should become available in the June 2021.

-This Git contains the ParlaMint RelaxNG schema, samples of the ParlaMint corpora, and the XSLT (and nasty Perl) scripts used to validate, curate, and convert the ParlaMint/TEI/XML corpora to some useful derived formats, also included.
+This Git contains the ParlaMint RelaxNG schema, samples of the ParlaMint corpora, and the XSLT (and Perl) scripts used to validate, curate, and convert the ParlaMint/TEI/XML corpora to some useful derived formats, also included.

 The *[Schema](Schema/) folder* contains the schemas for validating the four types of files present in the corpora.
 The README in this